 interactive playing.
 (Interactive playing continues throughout this process and

 hopefully continues afterwards.)
-Allow the newcomer cat to explore the rest of the house or apartment and the resident
+Allow the newcomer cat to explore the rest of the

-out of the room and with this happening; eating dinner, watching a movie etc. This
+you are most comfortable to be out of the room; eating dinner, watching a movie

-amazing next to windows.
-Cats love to look outside, especially from a high vantage point and survey their interior
+cats to look outside, especially from a high vantage point and survey their interior

-and exterior world.
-Adding more horizontal resting
+and exterior world safely.
+Adding more horizontal resting areas expands cat

-share.
 A cat tree (or a cat shelf) next to a window or on a corner wall will enrich their

 world tremendously (more on making a cat friendly home) Add more scratching

 opportunities too.
-The corrugated cardboard scratch pads with catnip rubbed in offer a soothing and stimulating experience especially beneficial
+Corrugated cardboard or sisal scratch pads with catnip/valerian

+root) rubbed in offer a soothing and stimulating experience especially beneficial

 "Read" where things are before progressing further with your integration.